Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Grover’s and Amplitude Amplification Algorithms : Principles and Limitations

 multiplying the inequality by 8,

 adding $1$ on both sides,

 multiplying both sides by $sin^2\theta$ ($sin^2\theta \neq 0$ as $sin^2\theta \ge \frac{1}{2}$):

 This demonstrates that the initial success probability, given by $sin^2\theta$ (Eqn. \ref{eq:p}), is always greater than or equal to the success probability after a single iteration, given by $sin^2(3\theta)$ (Eqn. \ref{eq:p_success}).
-In such a scenario, Grover's and amplitude amplification algorithms offer no quantum advantage over classical methods.
+In such a scenario, Grover's and amplitude amplification algorithms offer no quantum advantage over classical methods.\\\\ The observation that, for $p \geq 0.5$, standard amplitude amplification does not yield advantage under the integer-iteration prescription highlights a limitation of directly applying Grover's algorithm or amplitude amplification in this regime.
+This behavior arises because the optimal number of iterations is less than one, preventing effective amplitude amplification.
+The proposed deterministic approach addresses this by modifying the effective initial success probability, thereby enabling a non-zero integer number of iterations that achieves deterministic success.
+Consequently, the method extends the applicability of amplitude amplification to regimes where the standard formulation is not effective.